Sunday Mostly clear. Winds E/NE 15 to 20 km/h becoming light in the evening.

-Sunday Slight (20%) chance of a shower in the early morning.
+Tuesday Cloudy.
+Slight (20%) chance of a shower in the early morning.
 Areas of morning fog about higher ground.
 Winds NW/NE 15 to 20 km/h tending SE/SW 15 to 25 km/h before dawn then becoming light in the morning.

 Illawarra Weather Forecasts